Today’s wedding is an absolute stunner, but the Eliza Jane Howell dress really stands out for me, as it is so beautiful and unusual.

 “For the evening entertainment we booked Gavin Sweeney and his band Swagger.
 They were a fantastic live band and really ramped up the atmosphere in the evening.”

-“Ash of Miki Photography was a great photographer, he spent literally all day with us and documented our day so well that when we looked back at the pictures it was like re-living the day.”
+“Ash of Miki Studios was a great photographer, he spent literally all day with us and documented our day so well that when we looked back at the pictures it was like re-living the day.”

 “My mum became a florist for the year, growing all her own flowers in the garden to decorate the reception venue and the aisle in the church.
 The result was stunning.
 We put bunches of flowers in a selection of jars and bottles on each table, at the ends of fences, on window sills, you name it, we decorated it!”